Aura: Privacy-preserving Augmentation to Improve Test Set Diversity in Speech Enhancement: Related Work

-\textbf{Related work.} As part of the Deep Noise Suppression (DNS) challenge \cite{reddy2021interspeech}, Reddy et al. created an extensive open-sourced noisy speech test set with about 20 noise types, 15 languages, 200+ speakers, emotions, and singing.
-However, the resulting DNS benchmark test set does not cover all the scenarios that customers who use real-time communication platforms experience.
-These gaps motivate additional effort to identify challenging scenarios where DNS models underperform.
+The Deep Noise Suppression (DNS) benchmark challenge \cite{reddy2021interspeech} created an extensive open-sourced noisy speech test set.
+However, the resulting benchmark test set does not cover all the scenarios experienced by customers using real-time communication platforms. \aura addresses this gap by creating a test set more representative of customer workload while preserving customer privacy.

+The literature on test set construction in production scenarios is sparse.
+In software development, Rothermel et al.\ present metrics to evaluate testing coverage \cite{rothermel1996analyzing}: path coverage, percentage of tests affecting system state, and worst-case runtime metrics.
+Mani et al.\ evaluate the coverage of test sets for classifiers using class distribution (equivalence partitioning), within-class distance (centroid positioning), and between class statistics (boundary conditioning) \cite{mani2019coverage}. \aura extends Mani et al.\ to speech enhancement problems where there are no predictive classes to measure testing coverage.
+Instead, \aura uses classes from a known ontology of audio events \cite{45857} and replaces centroid positioning and boundary conditioning statistics with a speech quality metric that quantifies the level of difficulty in the overall test set.

+Well-established ontologies are instrumental in creating large-scale and diverse public dataset in object detection (e.g., ImageNet, \cite{deng2009imagenet}, Open Images \cite{kuznetsova2020open}) and audio event detection (Audio Set \cite{45857}).
+ImageNet relies on the hierarchical ontology established by Wordnet \cite{miller1995wordnet} and contains about 15 million images that cover 22K Wordnet concepts.
+Audio Set relies on an ontology of 632 sound types.
+Pham et al.\ show how to measure diversity based on an existing ontology, a reference distribution and a distance metric \cite{pham2010visualization}.

-Active learning is the common paradigm to select which data points to label from a pool of unlabeled data \cite{settles2009active} when the labeling budget is limited.
-Many active learning heuristics are uncertainty-based and try to sample in priority hard examples \cite{gal2017deep}.
-Kossen et al. show that heuristics in active learning lead to biased estimates of model performances because they do not preclude selecting redundant/outlier scenarios \cite{kossen2021active}.
-On the other hand, Sener et al. propose a diversity-based solution identifying a set of data points that are the most representative of the entire data set \cite{sener2017active}.
-This paper integrates diversity and uncertainty-based techniques to a pipeline that creates a test set for noise suppression models while operating in an `ears-off' environment.
+Active learning is commonly employed to prioritise the samples to label when labelling is expensive \cite{settles2009active,kossen2021active}.
+The learner selects the data points from a pool of unlabelled data using either uncertainty-based or diversity-based heuristics.
+Kossen et al.\ show that it is optimal to prioritise hard examples to reduce the variance of a given evaluation metric \cite{kossen2021active}.
+However, these uncertainty-based heuristics do not preclude selecting redundant scenarios.
+Sener et al.\ propose a diversity-based solution identifying the most representative set of data points that are the most representative of the entire data set \cite{sener2017active}.

+This paper integrates diversity and uncertainty-based techniques to create a test set for SE models.